vagrantpy/vagrantpy/README.md

 This package is _beta_ and its API is not guaranteed to be stable.
 The API attempts to be congruent with the `vagrant` API terminology, to facilitate knowledge transfer for users already familiar with Vagrant.
-Over time, the pyvagrant API has changed to better match the underling `vagrant` CLI and to evolve with the changes in that CLI.
+Over time, the vagrantpy API has changed to better match the underling `vagrant` CLI and to evolve with the changes in that CLI.

 The package version numbering is in the form `0.X.Y`.
 The initial `0` reflects